 But there is a danger in giving your domesticated dog foods that human consume; some human foods are actually toxic to dogs even if they love to gobble it up.
-Onion, garlics, chocolates, apple pit and seeds, grapes are the few of the things that people eat and dogs love to eat that are toxic.
+Onion, garlics, chocolates, apple pits, and grapes are the few of the things that people eat that a dog should avoid due to the inherent toxicity to dogs.
 Some foods that are nutritious to humans may not be as nutritious as it is to dogs and not appropriate for their diet.

 - frequent urination

 - bladder stone